-The Student Council is composed of the following nine elected men: Robert Armstrong, president; Charles Kelley, vice-president; James Lewis, secretary-treasurer; Paul Kindig, senior representative; Thomas C. Ottey, senior president; Elton Mollet, junior representative; Fred Ziegel, junior president; James Williams, sophomore representative; Harry M. Wisner, sophomore president.
+The Student Council for the coming year is composed of the following nine elected men; James A. Lewis, president; Elton Mollet, vice-president; Harry Wismer, secretary-treasurer; Jack Warner, senior representative; Richard Colina, senior president; Vincent Vanderburg, junior representative; Ronald Garlock, junior president; Howard Silcox, sophomore representative; and William Ingleson, sophomore president.

-The ex-officio members of the Council are the following: Charles H. Palmer, managing editor of the Michigan State News; Otto Pongrace, Varsity club representative; Douglass Craig, Inter-fraternity Council representative; and the president of the freshman class (elected in the fall term).
+The ex-officio members of the Council are the following: David V. Cleary, managing editor of the Michigan State News; Sidney Wagner, Varsity Club representative; Robert Warren, Inter-fraternity Council representative; and the president of the freshman class (elected in the fall term).

 Meetings are held in the Council's room on the fourth floor of the Union each Tuesday.
-Individuals desiring a hearing or having business to present to the Council should appear at 7:30 p. m. on Tuesdays during the school year.
+Individuals desiring a hearing or having business to present to the Council are welcome to attend the meetings on Tuesday evenings at 7:30 p. m.